Join us Saturday, June 29th as we celebrate the launch of North End neighborhood with the biggest party of the summer.

 HELP FROM THE TREES

-Stapleton has 50 Denver parks including 80-acre Central Park and more on the way.
-In fact, approximately a third of Stapleton is dedicated to recreational open space for Denver.
+Stapleton has 50+ Denver parks including 80-acre Central Park and more on the way.
+In fact, approximately a third of Stapleton is dedicated to recreational open space for Denver and surrounding communties.

 GIVING WATER BACK TO THE LAND

 We transformed Westerly Creek from a buried drainpipe into an ecological showcase: part recreational park, part riparian ecosystem, part storm water management system.
-All good.
+All good and the essence of sustainability.

 COMMUTER RAIL (TRANSIT-ORIENTED)

-It will arrive in early 2016, and that’s good news.
+Opened in April, 2016, Central Park Station Commuter Rail Stop provides even faster transport to Downtown Denver and DIA!.
 It will help save gas, lower carbon emissions, reduce traffic congestion and simplify life – all in one fell swoop (whatever that means).

 HOMES WITH FIBER

 Sustainability means being future-proof.
-Every new home in Stapleton’s neighborhoods north of I-70 will be tied into a robust fiber optic network to keep up with the ever-growing technology demands.
+Every new home in the neighborhoods north of I-70 will be tied into a robust fiber optic network to keep up with the ever-growing technology demands.

 WALKABILITY (& BIKE-ABILITY)